lupyuen/pinetime-rust-mynewt/rust/app/src/handdrawn.md

 _Q: People say that Embedded Programming is hard...
 Needs strange languages like C_

 A: Not any more!
 Today we'll code with __Rust__, a friendly, modern language.
-(And probably less frustating for new coders)
+(And less frustating for new coders)

 _Q: Great!
 But my computer is kinda old, slow and weak...
 Do I need a powerful Linux desktop?_

 A: Any __Linux, macOS AND Windows__ computer works great for coding in Embedded Rust and WebAssembly...
 Even a Raspberry Pi!

 If you prefer zero setup, we can build our Embedded Rust and WebAssembly programs __in the Cloud__!
-(Via GitHub Actions and GitHub CI)
+(Provided free of change by GitHub Actions and GitHub CI)

 It feels strange...
 But building and testing Embedded Programs will work on a __Mobile Web Browser__!